 - Become proficient in the latest techniques including Responsive Design, Zen Grids, Mobile First, compiled CSS, Semantic Design, user studies, accessibility, as well as the latest tools such as the Atlassian suite, Dreamweaver, SASS, Compass, jQuery etc.

 - Familiarity with Dreamweaver and Photoshop or equivalent tools required

 - Passion for web design or development required

 - Some experience with customer service or tutoring/training

 - Ability to work fairly independently; excellent attention to detail

-- Some experience with coding (such as PHP) helpful
+- Some experience with coding (particularly JS or PHP) helpful

 - Familiarity with Drupal or other CMS desired